praxis/praxis/doc/action_definition.md

 ### Customizing Your Routing Prefix

-To override the default routing prefix, simply include a routing block in your resource definition:
+To override the default routing prefix, simply include a routing block in the resource definition and provide a value using the ```prefix``` method:
 ```ruby
 class Blogs
   include Praxis::ResourceDefinition